AdobeDocs/commerce-php/src/pages/coding-standards/jquery-widgets.md

    });
    ```

-*  You must use [DOM event bubbling][dom-event-bubbling] to perform one-way communication between a child widget and its parent widget.
+*  You must use [DOM event bubbling](http://stackoverflow.com/questions/4616694/what-is-event-bubbling-and-capturing) to perform one-way communication between a child widget and its parent widget.

-*  Widgets must comply with the [Law of Demeter][law-of-demeter] principle.
+*  Widgets must comply with the [Law of Demeter](http://en.wikipedia.org/wiki/Law_of_Demeter) principle.

    Do not instantiate a widget or call a widget's methods inside another widget.